snu-sf/Archmage/CompCert-intptr/README.md

 Sandrine Blazy, Delphine Demange, Yon Fernandez de Retana, David Pichardie, Léo Stefanesco.

+## CompCertCast

+This development is a version that supports CompCert integer-pointer casting.
+For detailed explanations, please refer to the README in the parent directory and the paper.

 ## License
 CompCert is not free software.
 This non-commercial release can only be used for evaluation, research, educational and personal purposes.